Physician Assistant Programs in Florida with Course Information

-Keiser University - Ft.
-Lauderdale
+Keiser University - Fort Lauderdale

-In Ft.
-Lauderdale, students can enroll at this school to earn a Master of Science in Physician Assistant degree.
+In Fort Lauderdale, students can enroll at this school to earn a Master of Science in Physician Assistant degree.
 The program admits 40 students each year.
 To be considered for admission, applicants must earn bachelor's degrees, achieve minimum GPAs, complete prerequisite classes and take the GRE.
 Additionally, candidates should have healthcare experience that includes volunteering and job shadowing of a physician assistant.

 Miami Dade College

-Individuals who want to earn an associate's degree in the physician assisting field can find one at this 4-year college in Miami.
+Individuals who want to earn an associate's degree in the physician assisting field can find one at this college in Miami.
 However, admission to this program is competitive; more than 600 people apply each year, and 45-50 applicants are accepted.
 To be considered, applicants must first complete all general education classes and science-based classes with a sufficient GPA and submit 3 reference letters.
 Additionally, having recent healthcare experience is encouraged, and preference is given to Florida residents.

 Nova Southeastern University